The 4 Top Health and Safety Best Practices for Field Service Organisations

 Risks in the workplace change constantly, so records will need to be updated at frequent intervals.

 For example, you may need to conduct a new assessment when:

 - The workplace has caused a health and safety incident

 - There have been significant changes within the workplace (e.g. new equipment)

 With a field service management platform, you can keep a digital record of each review, saving you the hassle of manually writing out and storing your findings.

-Sadly, in just one year, 142 people in the UK suffered a fatality at work.
-To prevent such tragic accidents, you should share your risk assessment results with your workforce.
+In just one year, 142 people in the UK suffered a fatality at work.
+To prevent these accidents, share your risk assessment results with your workforce.

 Plus, since your back-office team will have access to all your customers’ booking details, they can assign stock and equipment directly to each job, meaning your technicians will always have everything they need to stay safe and complete the project the first time.

 - Ensure technicians assess the safety of every site they visit